Capabilities

 Full 5-axis machining is where the rotational axis turns as the part is being machined.
 With this, the cutter can produce contoured surfaces, like those on a turbocharger impeller or fan blade.

-Other Benefits of 5 Axis Milling
+Other benefits of 5-Axis Milling

 All this additional capability, over 3 axis machines, doesn’t come cheap.
 In addition, programming 5-axis milling machines is complicated.
 However, for some parts, there are substantial benefits.
 These include: